dw-data/covid-prisons/README.md

 `value`: Cumulative number of cases on that date

-`value_rel`: Cumulative share of inmates infected until that date
+`value_rel`: Cumulative share of inmates infected until that date, in percent

 | country            | date       | value | value_rel |
 |:-------------------|:-----------|------:|----------:|